ucmerced/merced-cluster/Readme.md

 ![ISSUES](https://img.shields.io/github/issues/ucmerced/merced-cluster) ![STARS](https://img.shields.io/github/stars/ucmerced/merced-cluster) ![FORKS](https://img.shields.io/github/forks/ucmerced/merced-cluster)

+# Our Wiki has moved to our newly published documentation page!
+Please [click here](https://ucmerced.github.io/hpc_docs/#/) to get redirected!
 # _MERCED_ Cluster

 This repository contains examples on how to use the _MERCED_ cluster.
 If you are